Mega Menu

 Free STI Testing

-Bristol SU has partnered with Terrence Higgins Trust (THT) to bring STI testing to campus, free of charge for all our students.
+Bristol SU has partnered with Yuno Sexual Health to bring STI testing to campus, free of charge for all our students.

-Hosted throughout the academic year in the SU Loft, THT provides chlamydia and gonorrhoea tests – there are no needles involved, just a simple swab-based test.
+Hosted throughout the academic year in the SU Loft, Yuno provides chlamydia and gonorrhoea tests – there are no needles involved, just a simple swab-based test.

-Not only can you get a free STI test, but you can also access C-cards and chat with our SU wellbeing staff and THT volunteers about any sexual health and relationship queries you may have.
-You can also find out where to access a full STI screening within the local Bristol community.
+Not only can you get a free STI test, but you can also chat with our SU wellbeing staff and Yuno volunteers about any sexual health and relationship queries you may have.
+You can also find out where to access a full STI screening (including screening for HIV) within the local Bristol community.

 Free STI tests are also available at the university student health service.